zzeis/dateCount/README.md

-# Contador de Datas
+# Contador de Datas 📅

-- calcula e exibe os dias, anos e meses a partir de uma data especial.
+- Calculates and displays days, years and months from a particular date.

 ## linguagens

-- JS
+- *JavaScript*

 ## frameworks
--LottieFiles //for animations
+- *LottieFiles* for animations